 3-3-4.
-Prerequisite: PHSC 1011K or permission of instructor
+Prerequisite: PHSC 1011K with a grade of "C" or better.

 Second half of a two-semester science course sequence for those with no previous background in physics.
 Designed to stress the formulation of physical concepts at different levels of abstraction.